core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~~~~~~~~
 F{: #fig-config title='Resources of a Publish-Subscribe Broker' artwork-align="center"}

+As shown in section {{topics}}, each topic contains two resources: topic configuration and topic data.
+In that section we explain the creation and configuration of the topic configuration resources.
+This section will explain the management of topic data resources.

-The topic data resource (which is different from the resource holding the topic configuration) does not exist until some initial data has been published to it.
+A topic data resource does not exist until some initial data has been published to it.
 Before initial data has been published, the topic data resource yields a 4.04 (Not Found) response.
 If such a "half created" topic is undesired, the creator of the topic can simply immediately publish some initial placeholder data to make the topic "fully created".

 All URIs for configuration and data resources are broker-generated.
 There does not need to be any URI pattern dependence between the URI where the data exists and the URI of the topic configuration.
 Topic configuration and data resources might even be hosted on different servers.